tconbeer/harlequin-web/src/docs/nebulagraph/index.md

 pipx install harlequin[nebulagraph]
 ```

-If you would like to add the mysql adapter to an existing Harlequin installation:
+If you would like to add the nebulagraph adapter to an existing Harlequin installation:

 ```bash
 pipx inject harlequin harlequin-nebulagraph